Join the Floor Covering Apprenticeship and Training Program

 How Much Do I Earn As An Apprentice?

 A floor covering apprentice starts at 60% of Journey level wage.
-With every 1,000 hours successfully completed on the job, apprentices get a raise in hourly wages.
+With every 1,000 hours completed on the job, apprentices get a raise in hourly wages.
 Craftspeople who have completed an approved Apprenticeship Training program are more in demand by employers.
-Also, apprentice program graduates generally earn more during their working years than those who did not learn their skills in a formal program.
+Also, apprentice program graduates earn more during their working years than those who did not learn their skills in a formal program.

 What Does It Take to Complete the Program?

 The Apprenticeship training program combines paid, on-the-job work with classroom instruction.
 It takes approximately four years to complete the apprenticeship program.
-To reach Journey-level status a floor covering apprentice must complete 576 classroom hours and 6,500 to 8,000 on-the-job hours.
+To reach Journey-level status, a floor covering apprentice must complete 576 classroom hours and 6,500 to 8,000 on-the-job hours.
 Safety and health are of paramount concern.
 There is zero tolerance for unacceptable behavior and compromised installations.

 What Will I Learn?